 Dave was born in Marietta, Georgia where he currently resides with his wife and three children.
 He is an active member of the Church of the Apostles

-Robert LaChapelle is the Vice Chairman and Regional Managing Director for CBRE’s Debt and Structured Finance Group in Atlanta, Georgia.
+Robert LaChapelle is the Vice Chairman for CBRE's Debt and Structured Finance Group in Atlanta, Georgia.

 Robert has over 33 years of experience within the multi-family real estate industry.
 Robert was awarded the Coldwell Colbert Circle Award, recognizing the top three percent of commissioned salespeople worldwide in 2002, 2003, 2005, and 2008 through 2016, and has been among the top 25 producers within the entire CBRE platform.